 Weighted filings statistics account for the different amounts of time district judges require to resolve various types of civil and criminal actions.
 The Federal Judiciary has employed techniques for assigning weights to cases since 1946.
-In 2004, the Judicial Resources Committee of the Judicial Conference of the United States approved a civil and criminal case weighting system proposed by the Federal Judicial Center.
-On a national basis, weighted filings did not change significantly after the implementation of the new case weights.
-More than two-thirds of all district courts saw their weighted filings change by 10 percent or less.
-Average civil cases or criminal defendants each receive a weight of approximately 1.0; for more time-consuming cases, higher weights are assessed (e.g., a death-penalty habeas corpus case is assigned a weight of 12.89); and cases demanding relatively little time from judges receive lower weights (e.g., an overpayment and recovery cost case involving a defaulted student loan is assigned a weight of 0.10).
+The current weights were developed by the Federal Judicial Center and approved by the Judicial Conference for use after December 2015.
+Average civil cases or criminal defendants each receive a weight of approximately 1.0; for more time-consuming cases, higher weights are assessed (e.g., a death-penalty habeas corpus case is assigned a weight of 3.7); and cases demanding relatively little time from judges receive lower weights (e.g., an overpayment and recovery cost case involving a defaulted student loan is assigned a weight of 0.16).